xXbob05Xx/Youtube-Discord-Tutorials/README.md

 # Youtube-Discord-Tutorials
-Info of the script i did in the videos on my Youtube Channel for Discord Bot Tutorials in JS
+Info of the script i did in the videos on my Youtube Channel for Discord Bot Tutorials in JS (Javascript)